dveag/dshop/README.md

 ```
     Copyright (C) 2016

-	This file is part of naveGame.
+	This file is part of DShop.

-    naveGame is free software: you can redistribute it and/or modify
+    DShop is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by
     the Free Software Foundation, either version 3 of the License, or
     any later version.